bmargerison/scramble/README.md

 ```
 The app uses MongoDB Atlas, so first intall MongoDB and start an instance ``sudo service mongod start``

-The app uses npm dotenv package to hide IP address needed for React to communicate with Express.
-Create a .env file in the root of the frontend folder with ipv4 ``IP_ADDRESS="xxx.xxx.x.x"``
+npm dotenv is used to hide IP address needed for React to communicate with Express.
+Create a .env file in the root of the frontend folder with your ipv4 ``IP_ADDRESS=""``

+The recipe search and save function requires an Edamam account (https://www.edamam.com/).
+Save your Edamam app ID and key in the .env file as ``APP_ID=""`` and ``APP_KEY=""``

 Run the backend
 ```